DAVID'S VINTAGE

 snowmobile literature says you could switch from snow to wheels in less

-that 6 minutes and then back again when the snow flies.
+6 minutes and then back again when the snow flies.

-made it possible to scale a mountain with greenery at the bottom and snow
+Hornet made it possible to scale a mountain with greenery

-it says you could take the Hornet to the beach or a backwoods fishing spot
+literature claims.
+Or, it says you could take the Hornet to the beach or

-was an all-in-one do-everything sled and off-road vehicle.
+until now.
+It was an all-in-one do-everything sled and off-road vehicle.

 Putting